This post may contain affiliate links. Please read my full disclosure policy here.

 Set up a method of communication for friends and family

 How will you keep your family and friends posted on your surgery and recovery?
 How will you let them know you are ok (or not?)
 Can you select one family member or friend to act as communications director?
-A group text message, email, or Facebook post can easily keep large groups of people that care about you informed.
+A group text message, email, or Facebook post can easily keep large groups of people that care about you informed and keep you from having to update people individually.

 Prepare the kids

 Talk to your kids in an age-appropriate way about your upcoming surgery.
-Let them know that you probably won’t be able to play with them in the ways you’re used to for awhile.
-Remind them that they will have to give very gentle hugs and might not be able to do things like sit on your lap.
+Remind them that they will have to give very gentle hugs and might not be able to sit on your lap, play tag, or have tickle fights.
 If you have children that are too young to understand this, consider having them stay with a friend or relative for at least the first few days after your surgery.

 Pack Your Hospital Bag